 Learn the basics of URL variables in our URL Variables Tutorial.

-SG target can be added to a survey share link or response edit link* to navigate to a specified page using the page SKU.
+SG target can be added to a survey share link or response edit link* to navigate to a specified page in the survey.
+To target a Page ID, use __sgtarget.

 *When using SG target on edit links be sure to remove the sg_navigate=start query from the edit link that is present by default.